Refined de Jonqui\`eres divisors and secant varieties on algebraic curves: Abstract

 \section{Abstract}

-The aim of this paper is to exhibit some surprising examples of secant varieties on a general curve that are empty despite their expected dimension being non-negative.
-We do so by reformulating the problem in terms of refined de Jonqui\`eres divisors, that is divisors with prescribed multiplicities and dimensions on the curve.
-Our examples occur via the study of the dimension theory of refined de Jonqui\`eres divisors in some relevant cases and degeneration arguments.
+The aim of this paper is to provide another perspective on secant varieties on algebraic curves by reformulating the problem in terms of refined de Jonqui\`eres divisors, that is divisors on the curve with prescribed multiplicities and dimensions of their spaces of global sections.
+We are able to both recover some already known results and to obtain some new statements concerning the dimension theory of secant varieties.
+We do this via the study of the dimension theory of refined de Jonqui\`eres divisors in some relevant cases and degeneration arguments.